aquasecurity/starboard/docs/design/caching_scan_results_by_repo_digest.md

 foo         replicaset-nginx-6d4cf56db6-nginx   library/nginx   1.16   Trivy     6m10s
 ```

+## Life-cycle management

+Just like any other cache it's very important that it's up to date and contains the correct information.
+To make sure of this we need to have a automated way of automatically cleaning up the ClusterVulnerabilityReport after some time.

+My suggestion is to solve this problem just like we did in [PR #879](https://github.com/aquasecurity/starboard/pull/879).
+For each ClusterVulnerabilityReport created we should annotate the report with `starboard.aquasecurity.github.io/cluster-vulnerability-report-ttl`.
+When the TTL ends the other controller will automatically delete the existing ClusterVulnerabilityReport and the next time the image is created in the cluster and normal vulnerabilityreport scan will happen.

+I suggest that we have a default value of 72 hours for this report.
+This is a new feature and I don't see why we shouldn't enable it by default.

+### Vulnerability reports

+From a vulnerability reports point of view we need to have a simple way for cluster admins to know if the vulnerability report is generated from a cache and if so which one?

+We could ether do this by setting a status on the vulnerability report that gets created but since this feature won't be on by default I suggest we use annotations.

+For example: `starboard.aquasecurity.github.io/ClusterVulnerabilityReportName: 84bcb5cd46` would make it easy to find.
+We can't use something like ownerReference since it would delete all vulnerabilities at the same time if a ClusterVulnerabilityReport was deleted.

 ## Summary

 * This solution might be the first step towards more efficient vulnerability scanning.